 Texas reported 951,246 burglaries in 2012.
 With a Texas renters insurance policy, you’ll have peace on mind knowing that if you fall victim to a home break-in, your belongings may be covered and replaced–often at full value.

 In addition, if your property is damaged or destroyed by fire, smoke damage, water damage (not flood), and other weather related events, your renters insurance should cover the damage done to help alleviate any additional financial stress.
+Having more than the minimum liability coverage is always a good idea.
+You might also want to consider adding on personal property coverage to your renters policy.
+Also, ask your local renters insurance companies about any extra coverage they offer.

 See What Renters Insurance Discounts Apply in Texas